What Is the Role of a Sacroiliac Joint Injection?

 - After informed consent has been obtained, the patient lies face down on his or her stomach on the radiography table.
 A pillow might be placed under the hips for patient comfort.

-- The patient's vitals (e.g. pulse rate and blood pressure) are monitored throughout the procedure.
+- The patient's vitals (e.g., pulse rate and blood pressure) are monitored throughout the procedure.

 - Depending on the physician and the patient's preference, an intravenous line may be inserted to deliver medication to help the patient relax.

-- To maintain sterility, the skin overlying the sacroiliac joint injection is cleansed using an iodine based solution (e.g. Povidine-Iodine) or an alcohol-based antiseptic (e.g. chlorhexidine 0.5% in 70% alcohol).
+- To maintain sterility, the skin overlying the sacroiliac joint injection is cleansed using an iodine based solution (e.g., Povidine-Iodine) or an alcohol-based antiseptic (e.g., chlorhexidine 0.5% in 70% alcohol).
 Sterile gloves are used throughout the entire injection procedure.

-- For the patient's comfort, the needle insertion site is often numbed using local anesthetic.
-Once the needle enters the sacroiliac joint under fluoroscopy guidance, contrast - 'dye' that shows up under X-ray - is injected to verify needle placement within the sacroiliac joint and to verify spread of solution within the joint.
+- For the patient's comfort, the needle insertion site is often numbed using a local anesthetic.
+Once the needle enters the sacroiliac joint under fluoroscopy guidance, contrast - 'dye' that shows up under X-ray — is injected to verify needle placement within the sacroiliac joint and to verify the spread of solution within the joint.

 - Once the needle has been guided into the joint successfully, diagnostic and/or therapeutic medications are injected into the joint.

-• Two types of medications are typically injected:
+Two types of medications are typically injected:

 - A local anesthetic (usually lidocaine or bupivacaine) is typically injected into the joint with the goal of determining immediate pain relief to confirm the sacroiliac joint as the source of the patient's pain.
 This solution is used for a diagnostic sacroiliac joint injection.